 - To connect and inform caregivers.
 It takes resources to inform our membership about current issues impacting the IHSS community; including sending out mailers, calling members on the phone, and developing new member leaders.
 Together, we’re stronger

 You need to sign a membership card to become a member of UDW.
 Click here to sign a membership card today

 Becoming a full UDW member provides many important benefits:

 For IHSS caregivers, dues are based on hours paid – that means the hours that are authorized to the client through IHSS.
 Dues are deducted by the state payroll computers, and the process is usually about 2-3 months behind your current actual paid hours.
 If you had an increase or decrease in your paid hours which will affect your dues, the change will not show for several paychecks.
-Contact the Member Communications Center at 1-800-621-5016
+Contact the Member Benefits Center at 1-800-621-5016

 or your local UDW office